Last updated: 17 SEPTEMBER 2021

-Starting 1 FEBRUARY 2021, there has been changes to the entry process and quarantine protocols for international flight passengers arriving at the Ninoy Aquino International Airport (NAIA), which serves Metro Manila and surrounding provinces.
+Starting 2021, there have been changes to the entry process and quarantine protocols for international flight passengers arriving at the Ninoy Aquino International Airport (NAIA), which serves Metro Manila and surrounding provinces.
 This has been implemented following the latest resolution by the Inter-Agency Task Force for Emerging and Infectious Diseases (IATF-EID).

 The resolution describes in detail the separate processes for OFWs, non-OFWs and non-Filipinos.
 In this article, we’re focusing only on ELIGIBLE non-Filipino passengers only.
 This includes spouse and children of Filipinos, diplomats, foreign officials accredited by the Philippines, and eligible foreigners.